-Closed passes, avalanche control—winter driving is especially difficult this year.
-Snow even slowed the link light-rail trains last Monday.
-Because any road can close at any time, we compiled all the Department of Transportation links and Twitter accounts you need to find out if roads are open:
+Closed passes, avalanche control—winter driving can be a crapshoot in our moody Cascades.
+Because any road can close at any time, we compiled all the Department of Transportation links and Twitter accounts you need to find out if Washington roads are open during bad weather.

 I'm skiing at Stevens Pass!